RySE-AI/MultiLabelClassification/README.md

 # Mutli-Label Image Classification with Pytorch Lightning

-The purpose of this project is to learn and implement a multi-label image classification model by using Lightning.
+The purpose of this project is to learn how to implement a multi-label image classification model by using Lightning.
 The focus of this project will not be solely on the classifier itself but rather on the implementation process and associated considerations.